 22. Soul Surfer (2011)

 ‘Soul Surfer’ is a biopic based on the story of Bethany Hamilton, a professional surfer who lost her hand owing to a shark attack, but returned to the sport stronger than ever.
-The movie opens in the 2000s when a teenager Bethany while living in Hawaii with her family develops her interest in surfing.
+The movie opens in the 2000s when a teenager Bethany while living in Hawaii with her family develops interest in surfing.
 During a competition, a tiger shark bites off her left arm, after which Bethany loses copious amounts of blood and the arm itself.
 Bethany then starts learning her ropes with one-arm surfing and re-enters the competition.
-The Hamiltons’ belief in God, their perseverance and multiple Biblical references make it a religious film essentially, although later many of these references were cut to help the film appeal to non-Christian audiences as well.
+The Hamiltons’ belief in God, their perseverance and multiple Biblical references make it a religious film essentially, although later, many of these references were cut to help the film appeal to non-Christian audiences as well.
 ‘Soul Surfer’ received a good response from critics and audiences alike.

 21. To Save a Life (2009)

 ‘To Save a Life’ tells the endearing, heartwarming story of Jake Taylor.
 It begins with Jake’s childhood friend Roger who has committed suicide and Jake ponders as to how he could’ve saved Roger’s life, and that despite having everything at his disposal, he somehow failed.
 Without giving up any further, Jake finds his solace in God and becomes a devout Christian.
 Things suddenly start falling apart, including his family, and Jake finds all of his friends shunning him for his withdrawn behaviour.
 His perseverance prevails in the end and things begin to work out in his favour eventually.
 ‘To Save a Life’ was praised for its authentic performances.